mmerali96/mmerali-hydra-graduation-kata/NOTES.md

 # Pomodoro 3 640PM - 705PM

+- 🚧 US1
   - ✅ Represent gameboard in MineField class as a 2d array
   - ✅ Create a function to print current contents of gameboard
   - ✅ Create helper function that prints board to console using getGameboard

+# Pomodoro 4 710PM - 735PM

+- ✅ US1
+  - ✅ Create the startGame function that prints the empty gameboard with the message `[Sandbox 3x3] Game created`

 ## Legend